 The last time I wrote about p-adic and real numbers.
-As I mentioned there, p-adic numbers are simpler in the sense that you can easily compute last $n$ digits of the result having only the last digits of summands or multipliers.
+As I mentioned there, p-adic numbers are simpler in the sense that you can easily compute last nn digits of the result having only the last digits of summands or multipliers.

 And this is great advantage of their definition.
 To define the multiplication and summation of real numbers, you should have these operations defined on rational numbers (and some properties of these operations proved).
-Then, having defined the metric on $\Bbb{Q}$, one completes this set and redefines the operations by continuity.
+Then, having defined the metric on Q\Bbb{Q}, one completes this set and redefines the operations by continuity.
 Yes, this is not the simple thing, but I hope you remember it from university mathematics courses.

 Just the opposite thing with p-adic numbers.
 The definition of addition and multiplication is quite straightforward.
 But what is more interesting, there is an abstract construction, which can be used to define p-adic numbers.
 The construction is called the inverse limit